Tarrant County rental assistance.

-Non-profit agencies and government programs provide rental assistance in Fort Worth and Tarrant County Texas.
-Listed below are many of the organizations that focus on providing emergency rent help, low income housing, shelter, and other basic needs to qualified low to moderate income individuals, the unemployed, and seniors in Tarrant County.
+Charities, churches and government programs provide rental assistance in Fort Worth and Tarrant County Texas.
+Listed below are many of the non-profits or church organizations that focus on providing emergency rent help, low income housing, shelter, security deposit help or other basic needs.
+The housing resources are generally for qualified low to moderate income individuals, the unemployed, or seniors in Tarrant County.

-Most of the agencies and government programs have limited funding and/or waiting lists in place, so unfortunately their resources are limited.
-However, even if an organization can’t help you, they can oftentimes refer people to other local charities, churches, or government aid, such as section 8 housing vouchers.
+Most of the agencies and government programs have limited funding and/or waiting lists in place for rental or security deposit assistance, so unfortunately their resources are limited.
+However, even if an organization can’t help you, they can oftentimes refer people to other local charities, churches, loans or even government aid, such as section 8 housing vouchers.

-Fort Worth Housing Authority - The government agency offers an array of housing and rental assistance programs for individuals and families in crisis as well as low income families, including subsidized rental housing.
-The main office is at 1201 East 13th Street, Fort Worth, Texas 76102-5764, call 817-333-3400
+Fort Worth Housing Authority - The government agency offers an array of housing and rental assistance programs for individuals and families in crisis as well as low income families, including Section 8 HUD subsidized rental housing.
+The main office is at 1201 East 13th Street, Fort Worth, Texas 76102-5764, call 817-333-3400.
+Or read more details on applying for section 8 in Texas.

-Tarrant County Housing Assistance Program - Assistance is offered by the Housing Choice Voucher and other housing assistance programs.
+Fort Worth and Tarrant County section 8 Housing Assistance Program - This is for the very low income, seniors, and those in poverty.
+Assistance is offered by the Housing Choice Voucher as well as other housing assistance programs.
 Get help with expenses such as rent, utility, and mortgage assistance for residents in Tarrant County.
 Location is 2100 Circle Drive, Fort Worth, Texas 76119, phone (817) 531-7640

 Wesley Mission Center - The non-profit only offers housing support in the Mansfield Independent School District.
 The organization provides rental and housing assistance and utilities to qualified residents.
 777 N. Walnut Creek Dr., Mansfield, Texas 76063, dial (817)473-6650

 Tarrant County Legal Aid, the Fort Worth office, can help with housing issues.
-The pro-bono firm offers qualified low income families with free eviction prevention advice and information on housing discrimination.
+The pro-bono firm offers qualified low income families with free eviction prevention advice and information on housing discrimination. they help immigrants as well as Spanish speakers as well access safe and affordable homes.
 The firms tries to prevent homelessness in Tarrant County.
-800-955-3959
+Call 800-955-3959

 GRACE is a transitional housing program.
 The non-profit is formally known as Grapevine Relief and Community Exchange.
 Clients have short term housing available to them and case management.
 This site offers them time to save money, find employment and more.
 When ready to move out, referrals may be available to security deposit programs or deferred loans for paying rental expenses.
 The non-profit is at 777 Main St, Fort Worth, Texas 76102, or dial 817-488-7009.